 Metal roof flashing can be made from aluminum, steel, or copper.
 Contractors often use prefinished steel if they need a long flashing on a wall.
 It's more rigid than aluminum yet has good corrosion resistance.
 If they want to do a long run of flashing on a curved surface like around the eaves of a building, they use copper because it's more flexible than aluminum or steel.
 It will last longer than either material, but it's more expensive than aluminum or steel.

-Please read this article to learn how to measure your roof and calculate roofing squares.
+In addition to roof flashing, make sure you know how to measure your roof and calculate roofing squares. before installing a new roof.

 Directorii: Best Roofing Contractors Near You

 Improper roof flashing is one of the most common causes of roof leaks.
 The improper installation of flashing around the chimney, roof cricket, or dormer can lead to wood rot and even deck collapse.
-At Directorii, we don't recommend that anyone install a DIY roof.
-Leave this job to professionals with experience installing all types of roofs and roof flashing.
+At Directorii, we don't recommend installing a DIY roof.
+Leave this job to professionals with experience installing all roofs and roof flashing types of roofs and roof flashing.

 At Directorii, we provide a list of pre-screened roofers near you who have been state-licensed and certified by leading roofing companies.